-

 We have a team of supportive, dedicated, self-driven individuals who empower clients to make informed choices, helping them to live a life free from abuse.

-If you are self-driven, compassionate and hardworking with lots of ambition, we would love to hear from you.
-To be considered for this position, click 'apply' and you will be emailed a link to an application form, job description, and equal ops form, plus details on how to complete your application.
+You will be working within a multi-agency framework consisting of the MARAC and local partnership responses to domestic abuse.
+If you are self-driven, conscientious, hardworking with lots of ambition we would love to hear from you.
+To be considered for this position, click 'apply', and you will be emailed a link to an application form, job description, and an equal ops form, plus details on how to complete your application.

 CVs will not be accepted.
 Important information for all positions